ericscharff/oberon-compiler/README.md

 *   There are some stubs that resemble standard Oakwood modules, like The module Texts and Files.
 However, these don't really work like their Project Oberon counterparts.
+*   Not all language extensions are supported by the RISC code generator (in particular, buffers).